What Should I Do When A Client Cancels?

 Do what resonates with your heart.

-As you can see in my sample policies in The Business Toolkit, I include my Cancellation Policy in my intake form, and every client signs it before our first session.
+As you can see in my sample policies in What Should I Say?, I include my Cancellation Policy in my intake form, and every client signs it before our first session.
 That way, they know the score, and I don’t have to fumble around with what to say about it.

 Easy peasy lemon squeezy.